 These are the deep issues Homer Simpson wishes he could contemplate, but his creators only use vertical thinking.
-As with the writers of South Park and Family Guy, they cannot see the wealth for the coins.
+Like the writers of South Park and Family Guy, they cannot see the wealth for the coins.
 Growing up watching Scrooge McDuck diving into his money, this caricature of wealth bonded to the inside of their skulls with Super Glue.
 Most artists, actors, and writers cannot see their way past it.

-Myths about money, capitalism, ‘the gap between rich and poor,’ and how much tax employers pay, have been growing for decades.
+Myths about money, capitalism, ‘the gap between rich and poor,’ and how much tax employers pay have been growing for decades.
 Promoted by Fake News, books, insane philosophers, and Hollywood, the lies need to be corrected.

 The Deliberate Poor

 Who is poor in modern America, outside of those who choose to spend their money on gambling, crime, and drugs?
 Show me a sane citizen pauper who does not indulge in one of the following:

 Real destitution does not exist in modern America unless it is self-imposed, and this was the same before welfare came along.
 Introducing welfare increased poverty because it became ‘vice money.’
 Recipients use it to buy drugs or gamble or even commit crimes.

 Take John Doe.
 In the world before Franklin D. Roosevelt’s range of hand-outs, John would have to find a job or start a business.
 Having found a job and earned a wage, he would value the money he created.
 Being valuable to him, John would be more likely to save the money rather than squander it on alcohol or gambling.